If your questions are not answered below, email: editor “at” moversmakers.org.

 How do I submit story ideas, news and/or photos?

-Email Rebecca Chambers, editor “at” moversmakers.org.
+Email news and photos to this account: editor “at” moversmakers.org.
 For event information, include details and identify everyone in your photos.
 If your photos are too large to email, use Dropbox or Google Docs.
 Please DO NOT send links to large galleries of unidentified photos.
+It is up to you to chose photos and supply the correct names of the people in the photo.

 How soon should we send information about a fundraiser or benefit?